 What a lot of colds.

 I was told that typically a small child can have 12 colds in one year.
-I caught many of them in their first years.
-In fact I have never ever had so many colds in my life as when there were 2 boys taking turns in sneezing their way through the day
+I caught many of them in the boys first years.
+In fact I have never ever had so many colds in my life as when there were multiple boys taking turns in sneezing their way through the day.

 Addressing the drips

 The obvious answer is tissues, a box on every surface.
 I never quite got the ‘wipes for wiping wet noses’ approach.
 Why use something wet to wipe something wet.
 Nothing wrong with the old paper tissue I felt.
-Letting the toddle wipe their own nose or lean into the Nanny led effort proves less likely to lead to screams and shouts once they can walk.
-Getting control of their body matters to them.
+Letting each of my boys wipe their own nose or lean into me to pop their runny nose into a tissue was less likely to result in screams and shouts.

 The calpol conundrum.